amcquistan/k8s-nlp-sentiment/README.md

 ### Local Development with Kubernetes

-In order to developer, test, and experiment with this application locally using Kubernetes you will need a locally installed and running kubernetes cluster along with the helm kubernetes package / template manager installed locally.
+In order to develop, test, and experiment with this application locally you will need a locally installed and running kubernetes cluster along with the [helm kubernetes package / template manager](https://helm.sh/docs/intro/install/) installed locally.

-I will not be providing instructions on how to install and configure kubernetes locally but, there is a Vagrant file that included in this repository that can be used to provision a linux VM using Virtual Box which you could then install Kubernetes on such as k3s.
-Some other options are minikube as well as the kubernetes integration in Docker Desktop.
+I will not be providing instructions on how to install and configure kubernetes locally but, there is a Vagrant file that is included in this repository that can be used to provision a linux VM using Virtual Box which you could then install a Kubernetes distribution on such as [k3s](https://k3s.io/).
+Some other options are [minikube](https://minikube.sigs.k8s.io/docs/start/) as well as [Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/).

 Ensure that your kubectl / kubeconifg is set with the active context to your local kubernetes install.